 There is also an amazing interactive mural being created in the World Showcase Plaza that we had a great time being part of.
 Guests are assigned a number, a pot of paint, and a paintbrush, and then instructed to paint five squares (only five!) with their number on – kind of like paint by numbers!
+Harrison absolutely loved this, and took great care both choosing his color and painting his squares.
+Grayson was very enthusiastic (and may have painted more than his five squares…) but he loves to color and paint, and this was a great way for him to get involved.
 There was a line to participate in this throughout the day so it seems very popular, and I can’t wait to see the finished product when it’s complete.

 I did think that, since the galleries were in the World Showcase, that it would have been a good opportunity to display artists or traditional artwork from those countries.
 It was nice that some of the artists were there so you could talk to them; some were even creating masterpieces as you walked by.
 I really enjoyed the interactive nature of this part of the festival.